kizito9898/IT-Documentation/CustomerService/Handling-Difficult-Customers.md

 - **I don’t take it personally**

-  I remind myself they’re frustrated with the situation,not with me.
+  I remind myself they’re frustrated with the situation, not with me.

 - **If it crosses a line, I stay polite but firm**